 Baroque-Hall of Stiftskeller St. Peter

-“The Baroque-Hall of Stiftskeller St. Peter is in the oldest part of Salzburg in the famous Benedictine monastery.
+“The Baroque-Hall of Stiftskeller St. Peter is in the oldest part of Salzburg in famous St. Peter’s Benedictine Abbey.
 It’s one of the last concert halls in Salzburg where real candlelight is still permitted.”
-The beautiful city rests along the banks of the Salzach River, one of the most important rivers of the Austrian Alps.
+The beautiful city rests along the Salzach River, one of the most important rivers of the Austrian Alps.

 The hotel / lodge is fully booked mostly with families from Austria, Italy, France, and Germany.
 Heard many European languages at breakfast this morning and “duck” was spoken outside.